Fort Worth Electrocution Injury Attorney

 Did someone fail to provide the proper safeguards against electric shock,

-successfully secured over $100 million for clients, and we are prepared to put our experience, knowledge, and resources to
+claim.
+We are prepared to put our experience, knowledge, and resources

 For a free consultation,

 contact our office today at (817) 591-4222!